 Preliminary Environmental Assessment of Apalachicola Bay, Florida

-Margarette Bayron Arcelay, Florida A&M University, Tallahassee, FL, United States, Ethan Bourque, Apalachicola National Estuarine Research Reserve, Eastpoint, FL, United States, Jason Garwood, Apalachicola National Estuarine Research Reserve, Eastpoint, United States, Angelique Rosa MarĂn, Geolatinas Ambassador, Puerto Rico, FL, United States and Michael Martinez-Colon, Florida A&M, United States
+Margarette Bayron Arcelay, Florida A&M University, Tallahassee, FL, United States, Ethan Bourque, Apalachicola National Estuarine Research Reserve, Eastpoint, FL, United States, Jason Garwood, Apalachicola National Estuarine Research Reserve, Eastpoint, United States, Angelique Rosa MarĂn, Geolatinas Ambassador, Puerto Rico, United States and Michael Martinez-Colon, Florida A&M, United States

 Abstract: